Ubermewtwo/TowerDefenseSFML/README.md

 ### Sound Manager Implementation
 Adding sound to the game was challenging, especially understanding how `sf::SoundBuffer` and `sf::Sound` work in SFML.
 I needed a way for multiple classes to play sounds without scattering sound logic throughout the codebase.
 I created a `SoundManager` singleton class that stores a buffer for each sound in the game and provides public methods for other classes to play sounds without managing the sound data themselves.

----

-## Feedback and Personal Opinion
-### Course Feedback
-I think making the final project of this course require learning a library like SFML from scratch to create a game without a game engine is a poor choice.
-For students with little to no experience in C++ (like myself), this was incredibly difficult and time-consuming.
-If at least part of the curriculum had been dedicated to teaching SFML, it might have been more acceptable, but even then, it would feel like two courses in one.
-After all, the goal of the course is to learn C++, not SFML.
-Moreover, with modern game engines widely used in the industry, investing time in understanding SFML feels like a wasted effort.

-That said, not all aspects of the project were negative.
-I became much more comfortable with C++, and I am proud of the resulting game.
-Translating my usual C# coding practices into C++ was challenging at first, but once I got the hang of it, I progressed quickly.

-### Language Feedback
-C++ feels much more tedious and error-prone than C#.
-While I know my opinion is partly influenced by my inexperience, I believe that even as an expert, I would feel the same.
-I now understand why so many people use Blueprints in Unreal Engine instead of writing C++ code, while in Unity, it’s rare to find someone using visual scripting.
-With the computational power of modern hardware, the greater efficiency of C++ does not seem worth the added complexity compared to C#.
-C# can perform just as well with proper programming practices, optimization techniques, and multithreading when necessary.

----

-## Code Improvement Suggestions
-I would love detailed feedback on how to improve my code.
-I am certain there are many inefficiencies and suboptimal implementations in my project, and I am eager to hear your thoughts.
-While the course was far from perfect, I found it to be a very thorough and comprehensive introduction to C++.
-Thank you for everything!